wojtekn24/wojtekn24/README.md

 ## Hi there 👋

-I'm currently on a journey to build a career in cybersecurity.
+I'm on a journey to build a career in cybersecurity.

+I’m currently learning to obtain CommpTIA CySa+ Certificate, I'm also doing CTFs, Pentesting labs and expanding my knowledge in IT technology in broad terms.

 ### 🏆Certifications & Badges